incompl/inlay/README.md

 **Fill**

+This is where the magic happens.
 A column set to `fill` will take up all the space unused by its siblings.
+There can only be one `fill` column in a row.
+It's similar to [flex-grow](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-grow) but does require the browser to have flexbox support.

 ### & content